-- Information for employers: HSR Training Entitlements - a document for employers which explains reps' entitlements
+- Health and safety representative training - a webpage for employers which explains reps' entitlements

 - HSRs/deputies request to attend training form - to fill out to give to their employer.
 It is very useful and sets out what your rights and the employer obligations are.

 - also, see pp 35 - 40 of Employee Representation.

 If you have any problems with your employer agreeing to allow you to attend the course of your choice, contact your union, or the VTHC OHS Unit immediately.

 So do you know what your rights to training are?
 Take our Quiz: